California

 1. Buying based on the maximum approval

-Just because a lender approves a certain number does not mean that payment will feel good every month.
-California homeowners also have to deal with higher utility bills, repairs, insurance changes, and everyday living costs.
+Just because a lender approves a certain number doesn't mean that payment will feel good every month.
+California homeowners also deal with higher utility bills, repairs, insurance changes, and everyday living costs.
 A payment that looks fine on paper can still feel tight in real life.

 2. Focusing only on the down payment

 The down payment matters, but so do reserves.
 If buying leaves you with no cushion, one repair or income interruption can turn homeownership into stress fast.
-In most cases, it is better to close with money still in the bank.
+It's better to close with money still in the bank.

 A simple way to decide